 Where can I buy Samsung galaxy s7 and Samsung Galaxy s7 edge?

-Screen replacement isn't recommended in 2020 as the screen price is still quite expensive on both these phones.
+Screen replacement isn't recommended in 2023 as the screen price is still quite expensive on both these phones.
 Only Samsung manufactures S7 and S7 EDGE OLED panels costing around $200 AUD.
-You can buy a refurbished device with warranty, for much cheaper than that and unless you have crucial data on the device, we don't recommend changing the screen in 2020.
+You can buy a refurbished device with a warranty, for much cheaper than that and unless you have crucial data on the device, we don't recommend changing the screen in 2023.
 In case you go down the screen replacement route, expect to pay anywhere between $150-$250 for screen replacement depending on where you get it done from.
-Some repair shops in shopping centers and regional areas might overcharge so make sure to shop around before you pull the trigger.
+Some repair shops in shopping centres and regional areas might overcharge so make sure to shop around before you pull the trigger.